MariMyr/MariMyr/README.md

 - 👋 Hi, I’m @MariMyr
 - 👀 I’m interested in knitting, beer and books
-- 🌱 I’m currently learning JavaScript!
+- 🌱 I’m currently studying frontend development and now learning JavaScript!
-- 💞️ I’m looking to collaborate on everything fabulous!
+- 💞️ I’m looking for an internship (LIA-praktik) as part of my vocational training, starting in January 2025!
 - 📫 How to reach me mari.myr@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...